tigerabrodi/system-design-algo-notes/README.md

 LRU evicts the data that was accessed the least recently.
 It's called LRU because it evicts the data that was accessed the least recently.

 LRU eviction is a simple way to do cache eviction.
 It's easy to implement and it works well.

+# Proxies

+A forward proxy is a server that sits between the client and the server.
+The client sends requests to the proxy, and the proxy forwards the requests to the server.
+The server sends responses to the proxy, and the proxy forwards the responses to the client.
+The forard proxy acts on behalf of the client.
+This is useful for e.g. privacy and security, serving as a way to hide the client's IP address.

+A reverse proxy is a server that sits between the client and the server.
+The client sends requests to the reverse proxy, and the reverse proxy forwards the requests to the server.
+The server sends responses to the reverse proxy, and the reverse proxy forwards the responses to the client.
+The reverse proxy acts on behalf of the server.
+This is useful for e.g. load balancing, caching, security, etc.

+Forward proxy -> Acts on behalf of the client.
+Reverse proxy -> Acts on behalf of the server.

+They serve different roles.

+Reverse proxy is often used for load balancing.
+Load balancing is a technique that distributes the load between multiple servers.
+This is useful for improving the throughput of a system.

+Forward proxy is often used for caching.
+Caching is a technique that stores data in memory.
+This is useful for improving the response time of a system.
+Forward proxy is also famously used for VPNs.